tony612/tryrb/README.md

 ## Why creating this?

-Maybe you try some some ruby scripts like this often:
+Maybe you often try ruby scripts like this:

 ```
 $ cd ~/tmp